Skip to Main Content

 • You find information that is so specific that it can't lead to any significant conclusions.

-• Your sources cover so few ideas that you can't expand them into a significant paper.
+• Your sources cover so few ideas that you cannot expand them into a significant paper.

 • The significance of the research problem is limited to only a very small, unique population.